Avtem/LearnCpp-Quiz-201/step 02.md

-A) Goal: The first class we are going to implement will be `Tile` class.
+B) Goal: The first class we are going to implement will be `Tile` class.
 Each `Tile` will represent either one of the numbered tiles on our 4x4 grid, or the missing tile.
 Each tile will store a single value, representing the value it displays.
 So that tiles are aligned properly when printed in a grid, each tile will print 4 characters: one or two spaces, the display value, and then another space.

 [solution tasks]
 Our `Tile` class should have this functionality: